-Level: 10, 11, 12 Credit 1.0 Course Fee: \$10 AP Seminar: Science engages students in cross-curricular conversations that explore the complexities of academic and real-world issues by analyzing divergent perspectives.
+Level: 10, 11, 12 Credit 1.0 Supply fee: \$10 AP Seminar: Science engages students in cross-curricular conversations that explore the complexities of academic and real-world issues by analyzing divergent perspectives.
 Throughout the course, students will collaborate on group scientific research assignments, complete individual science research, and present and defend their conclusions.
-Students must complete the written and oral portions of the AP
+Students must complete the written and oral portions of the AP Exam.
+This is an elective science course and does not count towards your science graduation requirement nor does it serve as a prerequisite for Advanced Placement science courses